 - No additional components have been installed at Iran’s heavy water reactor near Arak, and there has been no manufacture or testing of fuel for the reactor.

 - Iran has provided the IAEA with managed access to centrifuge assembly workshops, centrifuge rotor production workshops, and storage facilities.

 If Iran ever decided to weaponize its nuclear capability, it would require three components for a usable weapon: 1) Weapons-grade fissile material, 2) a device capable of initiating a nuclear explosion, and 3) a delivery vehicle.

 - A highly enriched form of uranium (90%) or separated plutonium could be used as the fissile material with which Iran could develop a nuclear weapon.
 Since beginning its nuclear program, Iran has developed its capability to produce both elements to weapon-grade purity.

-- The ISIS has estimated that the Arak reactor could produce up to 9 kilograms of plutonium-239 every year once it becomes fully operational and a reprocessing facility to separate out the plutonium-239 has been built.
+- ISIS has estimated that the Arak reactor could produce up to 9 kilograms of plutonium-239 every year if it were to become fully operational and a reprocessing facility to separate out the plutonium-239 had been built.
 9 kilograms of plutonium-239 is enough to develop two nuclear weapons per year.

 - Not commission or fuel the Arak reactor.